davewilks/2018devportal/docs/elements/maximizer/authenticate.md

 4. Hover over the element card, and then click **Authenticate**.
 ![Create Instance](/assets/img/elements/authenticate-instance.gif)
 5. Enter a name for the element instance.
+6. In **Maximizer Datacenter** enter the data center that you use to access Maximizer if different than the default `caw`.
 6. In **Alias** enter the account-specific portion of your URL.
 For example, if your URL is `https://caw.maximizercrmlive.com/Cloud-Elements` enter `Cloud-Elements`.
 7. In **Api Url** enter the API Base URL provided to you when Maximizer granted API access.